asafpinhasitechnion/species_mutation_extraction/README.md

 - Simulate FASTQ reads by sliding a window across the genome
 - Align simulated reads to the outgroup
 - Filter alignments by MAPQ and coverage
+- Allows user to customize the aligner and its parameters

 ### Step 3: Mutation Detection
 - Generate a pileup of reference + aligned BAMs